kazoomarc/jmath/README.md

 # jmath module

-This is a math module with addition methods that can be useful to a programmer
+This is a math module that provides(or will provide) a set of methods for working with Numbers, conversions of different standard units, calculus functions, geometry, signal and statistical operations.